bbrist/legion/README.md

 `App.scope('k8s');` will return the root Kubernetes manifest construct for Kubernetes resources.

+The `App` object is implemented as a singleton so that it can be referenced from anywhere in the codebase.

 ### Registering new scopes

 You may want to register new scopes as you go along.
 The `App.register('my-scope', <construct>)` method allows you to register a new construct that can be referenced elsewhere.

-The `App` object is implemented as a singleton so that it can be referenced from anywhere in the codebase.
+Make sure to register scopes before they are used in other constructs.

 ## Initialization